California Regulations of the Provision of Translation and Interpreting Services by Pharmacies

 The Bill required the Board of Pharmacy to specifically consider the needs of patients with limited English proficiency in designing the new standardized drug label.

-The Medication Label Subcommittee of the California Board of Pharmacy is currently in the process of implementing SB 472.
-During 2008, the board held a series of public meeting throughout California, to gather information and input from consumers and the health professions.
+During 2008, the Medication Label Subcommittee of the California Board of Pharmacy held a series of public meeting throughout California, to gather information and input from consumers and the health professions.

 On November 20, 2009, the board adopted regulations called the Patient-Centered Labels for Prescription Drug Containers; Requirements to standardize prescription labels, to standardize SIGs (prescription Directions for Use), and to specify that pharmacies must have policies and procedures in place to assist LEP patients.
 These Regulations were finally approved on November 17, 2010, and went into effect January 1, 2012.